|

 Getting one of the donuts

-As I wandered around the area, I had a mixed feeling about the place.
+As I wandered around the area, I had mixed feelings about the place.
 I found myself walking by houses made out of metal, which is a unique sight.
 Wouldn’t people be hot in there during the hot season?

 You can visit the town itself and even walk further down to General’s Rock or Fu Shan Viewing Point.
 If you’re not keen on walking a lot, the city itself has its corners.

-I had a cup of coffee at Solo, sat by the river, and enjoyed the view of locals carrying out their daily lives with the mountain view as the backdrop.
+I had a cup of coffee at Solo (Google Maps), sat by the river, and enjoyed the view of locals carrying out their daily lives with the mountain view as the backdrop.

 Had the loveliest time in Tai O.